isomerpages/nlb-discovereads/_events/Book Bugs Rescuers/Updates.md

 We are experiencing a high volume of card redemptions.
 Redemptions at some public libraries may be temporarily unavailable during this period.

-We seek your patience and understanding, and thank you for your continued support!
+We seek your patience and understanding, and thank you for your continued support for Book Bugs!

 #### 1 March 2022
 <img src="/images/events/bookbugsr/BBR vanam cards release FB static.png" alt="the Book Bugs are Here" style="width: 100%" align="left">